 If there is a cavity pressure sensor located near the gate area inside the cavity, it can be utilized to determine if the gate is sealed.
 If the gate is not sealed at the time that the holding pressure is released, plastic will discharge from the cavity back into the runner.
 The gate end cavity pressure curve will suddenly drop concurrent with the end of holding time.
-Figure 2 shows two cycles overlaid on each other.
-One showing gate seal and the other shows discharge.
+This leads to part defects and scrap.

-Thermal variations such as heater band cycles or hot runner heater cycles will many times show up on cavity pressure data.
+Thermal variations, such as heater band cycles or hot runner heater cycles, often appear on cavity pressure data.
 This type of variation may be subtle and require more data to detect.
 Thermal cycles will typically be repeating cycles within the data.
 For example, as the hot runner heaters cycle on and off, the viscosity of the material is affected.
 Hotter plastic will have somewhat less resistance to flow and therefore render a higher peak cavity pressure.
 So the peak cavity pressure will trend up and back down with repeatable frequency from thermal cycling.

 The benefits of having cavity pressure data are pretty clear.
 Data from inside the cavity is the only way to see what’s happening to the part and ensure consistent quality over time without painful button-pushing.
 By being able to visualize what’s happening, any changes to the ideal conditions in the mold are illuminated and can be properly addressed quickly.